Festivals & Events

 Burning torches in the summer at one of Japan's most spectacular festivals

-Perhaps one thing the Japanese summer doesn't need is more heat, but for two days in late August, every home and storefront in Fujiyoshida is adorned with a burning torch, giving the illusion that a sea of fire is coursing through this otherwise peaceful area.
+Perhaps one thing the Japanese summer doesn't need is more heat, but on August 26 and 27, every home and storefront in Fujiyoshida is adorned with a burning torch, giving the illusion that a sea of fire is coursing through this otherwise peaceful area.

 - Watching as the huge three-meter-high torches made from pinewood are lit throughout the town in celebration

 - Walking past the homes and stores with torches outside

 Fujiyoshida's Fujisan Station is accessible by private train on the Fuji Kyuko Line from the JR-operated Otsuki Station.

 By car, it's just 5 minutes from the Chuo Expressway Lake Kawaguchi interchange.

 Beginning at the Kitaguchi Hongu Fuji on August 26 and lasting two days, this festival marks the end of the climbing season on Mt.
 Fuji .
 Traditionally, this shrine (formally known as Kitaguchi Hongu Fuji Sengen) was the starting point for climbers hoping to conquer Mt.
 Fuji .

 While most now take the bus to the fifth station and forego visiting this shrine altogether, it makes perfect sense that the spiritual gateway onto the sacred mountain celebrates in such elaborate fashion when the climbing season draws to an end.